 Does Your Infant Have a Lip or Tongue-Tie?

 There are many children who have challenges related to tongue-ties and lip ties.
 These issues are often not identified until later in life.
-They can cause various nursing difficulties and pain, failure to gain weight, speech difficulties and speech delay, poor sleep, attention and hyperactivity issues, as well as other issues.
-The symptoms and functionality issues caused by lip and tongue-tie are of greater import than the effect they can have on the appearance of your child’s smile.
+They can cause various nursing difficulties, pain, failure to gain weight, speech difficulties and speech delay, poor sleep, attention and hyperactivity issues as well as other issues.
+The symptoms and functionality issues caused by lip and tongue-tie are more important than the effect they can have on the appearance of your child’s smile.